yupswing/yaps/README.md

 **Python:** https://www.python.org/<br/>
 **PyGame:** https://www.pygame.org/

-Game tested on Python 2.7/3.8 and PyGame 1.9 on Linux and Mac OS X<br/>
+Game tested on Python 3.9 and PyGame 2.0 on Linux and Windows<br/>

 ## RUNNING THE GAME